kickfurther/careers/full-stack.md

  * Experience with Livewire, VueJS, Tailwind, Laravel Valet, Statamic
  * Startup experience
  * DevOps experience, or...
- * A good eye for UI design
+ * ...a good eye for UI design

 Please send your resume and portfolio to developers@kickfurther.com.